kuldeeptandon18/CareerFoundry/README.md

 Calculating the moving average, std_dev on time_period 5, can be changed by setting value to time_period variable.
 Performing a rolling window operations to calculate these averages as time proceed.

-2. Calculating Day Data records (date, min_price, high_price, open_price, close_price). this will be useful in other calculations to predict future movement in the price.
+2. Calculating Day Data records (date, min_price, high_price, open_price, close_price).
+This will be useful in other calculations to predict future movement in the price.

 #### Saving Data in Hive Tables:
     1. bitcoin_volatility_table: Table with STDDEV and moving average columns